milosjocic1/SEI-Project-3/README.md

 ## Bugs

 Heroku periodically deletes images, so some images such as profile photos will not display properly.
-This could be rectified by using Cloudinary for image sotrage rather than using Multer.
+This could be rectified by using Cloudinary for image storage rather than using Multer.

 ## Future Improvements